All Scriptures are taken from the 1901 American Standard Version unless otherwise noted.

 The Great White Throne Judgment leads right into the Eternal Kingdom described in the very next chapter of Revelation.

-Follow me on this.
-If Jesus must reign in His kingdom up to the time that death has been destroyed, and if that occurs at the time of the Resurrection (both saved and unsaved) and the Judgement, and all of His enemies have been destroyed at that time, and if we go directly into the Eternal Kingdom at that time, then CHRIST MUST BE RULING NOW.
+Consider carefully: If Jesus must reign in His kingdom up to the time that death has been destroyed, and if that occurs at the time of the Resurrection (both saved and unsaved) and the Judgement, and all of His enemies have been destroyed at that time, and if we go directly into the Eternal Kingdom at that time, then CHRIST MUST BE RULING NOW.

 What Paul reveals in this chapter leaves absolutely no room for a 1000 year kingdom on this present earth.
 It simply does not allow for it.